 FIMBY is a family story blog and a huge part of that story is our homeschooling journey.

 I started blogging around the same time we started "officially" homeschooling; when our oldest daughter was about six years old.
-That six year old is now a high schooler and her brother, 14, and sister, 12, aren't far behind.
+That six year old is now a high schooler as is her brother, 15, and her sister, 13, isn't far behind.

 from our 2014 thru-hike of the entire Appalachian Trail